Maria Christina, Duchess of Teschen: Resistance to Joseph II's reform plans

 In 1787, Maria Christina and Albert were forced to introduce the radical Josephine Reforms in the Austrian Netherlands, which included a far-reaching modification of the central government institutions there, a transformation of the provincial division which was equivalent to the dissolution of the existing provinces, and a reorganization of the judicial organization.
 She was ordered to do so by Joseph II through Count Ludovico di Belgiojoso, but did so unwillingly and predicted that they would lead to protests.
 Against the Imperial reforms were mainly formed two opposition groups: first, the Statists, led by Hendrik Van der Noot, who was supported by numerous nobles and clerics, and wanted to retain the traditional relationship with the Habsburgs, and on the other hand the Vonckists, named after their leader Jan Frans Vonck, who wanted a democratic rule with elections by means of the census voting right.

 The reforms lead to violent riots.
 On 30 May 1787, a mob, who demanded that Belgiojoso be removed from power, broke into her residence in Brussels and forced Maria Christina and Albert to retract the Imperial decree.
 Maria Christina described it to her brother:

 For Joseph II, however, who condemned the indulgence of the couple, a revocation of his orders was out of the question.
-He wanted to suppress possible riots and therefore increased the number of the Generals and send Count Joseph Murray to command regiments in the Austrian Netherlands.
+He wanted to suppress possible riots and therefore increased the number of troops and sent Count Joseph Murray to command regiments in the Austrian Netherlands.
 He also ordered Count di Belgiojoso and the joint governors to go to Vienna.
 Maria Christina and Albert arrived to the Imperial court in late July 1787, but could not bring about any change of opinion of the Emperor.
 Count Ferdinand von Trauttmansdorff was appointed the new Minister Plenipotentiary and the ambitious General Richard d’Alton took the place of the more compromised Count Murray.

 In January 1788, Maria Christina and Albert returned to the Austrian Netherlands, where the potential for conflict was clearly increased.
 New unrest was foreseen.
 In April 1788, they officially warned the Emperor that the apparent tranquility in the country was only external and that fear and disharmony prevailed, but assured that they had contributed with their best to restoring confidence.
 Although Trauttmansdorff wanted to push through the Josephine reforms in a somewhat milder style, he still saw strong opposition from the Brabant states.
 Hendrik Van der Noot played a leading role in this resistance.
-After his escape in August 1788, he tried in Breda (with the support of the Republic of the Seven United Provinces) to fight in vain and there located Prussian soldiers against the imperial government violence in the Austrian Netherlands.
-Nevertheless, the resistance of the Brabante estates became increasingly violent.
+After his escape in August 1788, he tried in Breda (with the support of the Dutch Republic) to find soldiers to fight, attempting to hire Prussian soldiers against the imperial government violence in the Austrian Netherlands.
+Nevertheless, the resistance of the Brabant estates became increasingly violent.